MicrosoftDocs/quantum-docs/articles/how-to-publish-qsharp-job-as-azurefunction.md

     }
     ```

-1. Navigate into the function app project folder

-    ```dotnetcli
-    cd .\Function.Csharp\
-    ```

-1. Run the function by starting the local Azure Functions runtime host.
+1. Select **F5** to run the function in the local Azure Functions runtime host, or from the command line, run:

     ```dotnetcli
     func start